theepeekaa/github-slideshow/_posts/0000-01-02-theepeekaa.md

 ---
 layout: slide
-title: "welcome to my second slide"
+title: "welcome to my survey"
 ---
+Is it too expensive to study in USA?
+-[x] yes
+-[x] No
 End